RaishVakaliya/BuildRate/README.md

 2. **Advanced Area Filters**: Easily filter suppliers by area in the supplier browser list.
 3. **Fluid Interactions**: Micro-animations, bottom sheets, and native screen transitions.
 4. **Real-time Live Sync**: Dynamic pricing updates from Convex real-time synchronization framework.
+5. **Offline-First Support & Caching**: Cache all suppliers, materials, categories, and pricing locally using persistent AsyncStorage.
+Cached data loads immediately on screen mount, while background queries refresh data in the background.
+If the device is offline, it continues displaying cached data alongside a non-intrusive "No Connection" bottom banner.
+6. **Gujarati Language Support (ગુજરાતી અનુવાદ)**: Full support for both English and Gujarati languages, allowing users to toggle their preferred language seamlessly.